 How it began

 Just before the country shut down in March 2020 due to COVID-19, one choir in Washington State wanted to have one more rehearsal.
-Mount Vernon Presbyterian Church singers kept their distance and took precautions, but certainly had no idea that three weeks later, three quarters of them would test positive for Covid-19 and two of their members would no longer be alive.
+Skagit Valley Chorale kept their distance and took precautions, but certainly had no idea that three weeks later, one third of them would test positive for Covid-19 and two of their members would no longer be alive.
 This tragic experience sent a powerful message to the choral world that group singing is a "super-spreading event."
 How heartbreaking for those of us who spend our lives participating in collective music-making, and love to blend our voices with others.
 The American Choral Directors Association warned that we cannot sing together safely until there is a vaccine, and we all had to close our concert hall, church, and theater doors for a time.

 The choral world also quickly learned that while programs like Zoom allow teachers to run classes, and work just fine for face-to-face discussions, the latency makes real-time music making frustrating at best.
 Virtual choirs sound fantastic when they are well-edited, but the process of preparing a solo selfie video and uploading it to a google drive and sending to an editor and waiting a month until it's complete... doesn't have much in common with the collective breathing and listening that singers do together when they sing in a chorus.